jacksorjacksor/BuildYourOwnDeveloperBlogWithUmbraco15AndAstro/Code/Frontend/src/data/workshop/exercises/exercise-4-generate-types.md

 Ensure Umbraco is running before executing.

-Once run, this will generate TypeScript Types and Services in `src/umbraco-client`
+Once run, this will generate TypeScript Types and Services in `src/umbraco-client` (1️⃣)

-The Types are located under `src/umbraco-client/model`
+The Types are located under `src/umbraco-client/model` (2️⃣)

-An example of a generated type safe service can be found in `src/umbraco-client/content/content.ts`
+An example of a generated type safe service can be found in `src/umbraco-client/content/content.ts` (3️⃣)

 ```
 .
 └── Code/
     └── Frontend/
         └── src/
-            └── umbraco-client/
+            └── umbraco-client/ 1️⃣
                 ├── content/
-                │   └── content.ts
+                │   └── content.ts 3️⃣
-                ├── media
-                └── model
+                └── model 2️⃣
 ```

 ---